ramofabian/aws-bootcamp-cruddur-2023/journal/week1.md

 <p align="center"><img src="assets/week1/Docker_compose_status.png" alt="accessibility text"></p>

 ### Document the Notification Endpoint for the OpenAI Document
 :white_check_mark: DONE.
-I didn't have any issue when I followed Adrew's video instructions, the procedure is pretty much stright forward.
+I didn't have any issue when I followed Adrew's video instructions, the procedure is pretty much straight forward.
 Although I'm not so familiar with APIs programming, I have use them but never programmed one.

 So I did some small research about API, endpoints and Openapi below:
 <table><tr><td>

 <b>API:</b> It is an Application Programming Interface which allows two systems to communicate with one another.
-It porvides the lenguague and contract for how two systimes interact, providing documentation and specifications about how the information can be transfered; it uses by using <b>HTTP</b> protocol for transfering data with the methods `GET`, `POST`, `PUT`, `UPDATE`, `DELETE`.
+It provides the language and contract for how two systems interact, providing documentation and specifications about how the information can be transferred; it uses by using <b>HTTP</b> protocol for transferring data with the methods `GET`, `POST`, `PUT`, `UPDATE`, `DELETE`.

-<b>Endpoint:</b> It is one comunnication channel and each endpoint is a location from which APIs can access the resouces they need to carry out their function.
+<b>Endpoint:</b> It is one communication channel and each endpoint is a location from which APIs can access the resources they need to carry out their function.

 <b>OPENAPI:</b> It's an standard used to describe REST API endpoints, this description can be used for humans and machines to discover the capabilities of some API without reading the documentations.